Contacts and Constraints

 ★ ★ ★ ★ ☆

 I'll be honest, I wasn't sure what to expect with Contacts and Constraints, but wow!
 It completely blew me away.
-The way the author explains Constraint Solvers made everything click for me.
-I've been struggling with Dynamics Modeling for years, and this book gave me the tools I needed.
-My favorite part was when they talked about Physics Simulation - it reminded me so much of my own experience with Computational Mechanics.
+The way the author explains Game Engines made everything click for me.
+I've been struggling with Real‑Time Physics for years, and this book gave me the tools I needed.
+My favorite part was when they talked about Contact Resolution - it reminded me so much of my own experience with Constraint Solvers.
 I've already recommended it to all my friends!

 Recommended Books